harness/developer-hub/docs/platform/Governance/14_Policy-as-code/configure-gitexperience-for-opa.md

 To create a remote policy, you must have:
 - **Create/Edit** permissions for policies.
 - A Git repo with at least one branch.
-- Make sure you have a Git connector with a Personal Access Token (PAT) for your Git account.​​
+- A Git connector with a Personal Access Token (PAT) for your Git account.​​
 - A PAT for your Git account.
 - Harness needs the PAT to use the Git platform APIs.
 - You add the PAT to Harness as an [encrypted text](../../Secrets/2-add-use-text-secrets.md), and it is encrypted using a Harness Secret Manager.